Why are Moebius’ 2001 kits so disappointing?

 There are many features on their kits which never existed on the original models, but which they duplicated from fan-made models.
 Seriously.
 This is a typical example of the sloppy and uneven research they did for their kits.

 Not only are those panels raised ten feet off the surface, like a toy, but the two ridges marked with arrows shouldn't be there.
-Those are copied from a hobbyist build of a garage kit!
+Those are the lines copied from a hobbyist build of a garage kit!

 By comparison the Moebius Aries 1B kit is considerably more accurate in most areas, presumably because the original Aries model is on exhibit in Los Angeles and lots of good photos exist.